MJ10/Cosmo/README.md

 # Cosmo

 ## Introduction
 Cosmo is an Android Music player aimed at providing the user with a simple clean Music player with minimal essential features.
-The application is currently in the initial stages of development and  a lot of things are broken.
-I am constantly working on fixing the issue.
+The application is currently in a very early stage of development and  a lot of things are broken.
+I am constantly working on fixing these issues.

 ## Developing
 ### Requirements